 -practicing good habits - including frequent handwashing, sanitizing and covering your cough and sneeze - is encouraged and always appreciated.
 AWWOA will continue to supply students with individual hand sanitizer.

 Food and Beverage

 -we will continue to work with hotels to ensure food and beverage items are distributed safely.
 This may still include indvidually wrapped items, disposable cups, sanitizing stations and modified water service.

 Please note that safety protocols remain subject to change according to public health restrictions.

 Maintaining the health and safety of operators has been and will continue to be the most important to us as we transition back to the regular classroom.
 We appreciate everyone’s cooperation to help keep each other safe and comfortable.

 If you are unwell or showing any signs or symptoms, please do NOT attend training sessions.
 Registrants can contact the office for rescheduling options.

 Hotel Safety Measures

 All hotels will be following the safety precaution measures from the Alberta Hotel & Lodging Association.
-They have developed a document, Staying Safe Guide, to help Alberta hotels reopen safely and successfully in compliance with all of the current COVID-19 legislation and public health recommendations to assure employees and guests that their location is a safe place to work and stay.
+They have developed a document, Staying Safe Guide, to help Alberta hotels reopen safely and successfully while COVID-19 poses a significant risk to public health, to understand and comply with current legislation and public health recommendations, and to assure employees and guests that their hotel is a safe place to work and stay.